andrewGhazi/bayesianMPRA/README.md

 ```
 #### Outputs
 The output will be a data frame with a row for each `snp_id` containing a nested column of the count data, along with columns giving the MLE negative binomial parameters, the estimated gamma prior, and a binary call of "functional" or "non-functional" based on the snp_id's posterior.

-For functional variants (according to a 95% HPD interval on transcriptional shift), the MCMC results, transcriptional shift HDI's and mean transcriptional shifts are written to .RData objects in `out_dir` with the appropriate snp_id.
+For functional variants (according to a 95% HPD interval on transcriptional shift), the MCMC results, transcriptional shift posteriors, transcriptional shift HDI's, and mean transcriptional shifts are written to appropriately named .RData objects in `out_dir`.

 ## Notes